Most people go into a business relationship with the best of intentions and cannot imagine that relationship changing for the worse.

 That’s why it is so important that you and your business partner define the values, rights and responsibilities that will govern your relationship from the start, and that’s when you need to engage an attorney who can draft a contract that embodies the agreement of the partner.

-Legal Contracts align the expectations and obligations of each party involved and are essential for a healthy business relationship or transaction.
+Contracts align the expectations and obligations of each party involved and are essential for a healthy business relationship or transaction.
 Entering into a business relationship without a clearly defined contract leaves a business vulnerable to disputes and misunderstandings.

-Legal contracts can be used to define almost any aspect of a business relationship:
+Contracts can be used to define almost any aspect of a business relationship:

 - Agreements for the Purchase/Sale of a Businesses/Business Assets provide comprehensive guidance for the parties respective performances